 When you use an ISE with an Azure virtual network, a common setup problem is having one or more blocked ports.
 The connectors that you use for creating connections between your ISE and destination systems might also have their own port requirements.
 For example, if you communicate with an FTP system by using the FTP connector, the port that you use on your FTP system needs to be available, for example, port 21 for sending commands.

-To make sure that your ISE is accessible and that the logic apps in that ISE can communicate across the subnets in your virtual network, open the ports in this table.
+To make sure that your ISE is accessible and that the logic apps in that ISE can communicate across each subnet in your virtual network, open the ports described in this table for each subnet.
 If any required ports are unavailable, your ISE won't work correctly.